 4. You get to buy your own presents

 5. You get more love as single mum on Mother’s Day

 You put in more effort, spend more time on, and nurture the relationship you have with your children more than anyone else.
 So, it’s only fair that you get the biggest slice of love.
-I’m not saying it’s a competition, but if it was you’d take the cake!
+I’m not saying it’s a competition, but if it was you’d take the cake.

 6. You’re stronger

-You might not realise it but those nights lying in bed worrying about finances and your kid’s future have made you a stronger, more confident mama!
+You might not realise it but those nights lying in bed worrying about finances and your kid’s future have made you a stronger, more confident mama.
 You’ve wrestled with the bad times and come out the other side feeling less stressed and more normal.
-You’re a setting a positive example for your kids (who’s friends will eventually nickname you Supermum), and building better relationships with them.
+You’re a setting a positive example for your kids (who’s friends will eventually nickname you Supermum) and building better relationships with them.
 If you’re a proud single mum then this Mother’s day you should celebrate the fact that those ‘World’s Greatest Mum’ cards ain’t got nothing on you!